 14. Some of my favorite countries to eat in are India.
 I just love their curries and nan.
-Brazil for its churrascos and the Middle East for its falafel, hummus and eggplant dishes.
+Brazil highlights include churrascos and the Middle East for its falafel, hummus and eggplant dishes.
 I also love my native Portuguese fish dishes—what kind of a Portuguese am I if I don’t even acknowledge that we have the best seafood in the world?
-Of course, Seattle [TCS World Travel’s home] comes right after.
+Of course, Seattle (TCS World Travel’s home) comes right after.

 15. My favorite spa or place to get a massage in the world is the Bodia Spa in Cambodia.